LeonardosGitHub/terraformGSLB/README.md

         - instance type
   - Update Terraform vars.tf to match your needs
     - /terraform/modules/vars.tf
-      - update variable "aws_region" to the regions you'd like to deploy to
+      - update the variable section "aws_region" to the regions you're targeting
-      - update variable "ami" to the AMI's for the specific regions you've identified
+      - update the variable section "ami" to the AMI's for the regions you're targeting
-      - update variable "key_pair" to your key's for each region
+      - update the variable section "key_pair" to match your key's for each region

 ## Versions
   - Ansible: 2.8.5